 If you’re looking to enter the wonderful world of trading options for a living, then learning technical analysis is key.
 Finding your entry and exit strategies are the best way to make a living with stock options.
 When holding options contracts overnight, buy near the close of the day.

-Buying as close to the 9 EMA (exponential moving average) gives the best momentum entry possible, because you are buying at moving average support.
+Buying as close to the 9 EMA (exponential moving average) gives the best momentum entry possible.
+You're buying at moving average support.
 Dip buying is also a popular options strategy.

 Look at the daily chart when purchasing an options contract and pay close attention what the indicators are showing.
 If they are bullish, buy a call as you believe that stock will go up the next day.
 If they are bearish, buy a put as you believe the stock will go down the following day.

 For example, I use the 9 EMA, 20 EMA, 50 SMA and 200 SMA on my daily charts.
 If I see that the price is riding above the 9 EMA and there are no moving average crossovers, then I’ll consider that a bullish sign.

 I also look at the RSI (Relative Strength Index) and the MACD (Moving Average Convergence Divergence).
-The RSI shows whether the stock is overbought or oversold and the MACD shows the trend of the stock.
+The RSI shows whether the stock is overbought or oversold.
+MACD shows the trend of the stock.
 Lastly I draw trend lines and find patterns as well as horizontal resistance levels.